 ADD to the supporting text, at the end of the section of Landscape and open space: A Landscape Visual Impact Assessment will be required to be submitted with any planning application.
 MM14 69 - 73 Strategic Policy SHA3 AMEND paragraph 7.52: 7.52 Strategic housing allocation SHA3 is a sustainable and deliverable housing allocation in the Camp Hill area of Nuneaton.
 The site encompasses HSG11 to the east of the canal which was allocated for 200 dwellings in the extant 2019 Borough Plan.
 Once the Borough Plan Review is adopted, this previous allocation will be included in strategic housing allocation site SHA3.
 Two outline Borough Plan Review - Publication Draft Plan 70 applications are currently being considered one for up to 400 dwellings (Application reference 035595) and one for a new local centre, retail, hotel, shops, doctors surgery, public house and 18 apartments (Application reference 035647).
 AMEND key development principle 1: Provision of at leastapproximately 350 dwellings in a mix of dwelling types and sizes.
+AMEND key development principle 13 and DELETE key development principle 14: Contributions still required as necessary, but not explicit to policing / justice.
+Additional criteria added in relation to contamination.

-AMEND key development principle 13 and DELETE key development principle 14:
+13. Contribution towards increased personnel and vehicles for Warwickshire Police.

-- 13. Contribution towards increased personnel and vehicles for Warwickshire Police.
+Contributions to infrastructure requirements for Warwickshire Policy where this is justified and compliant with the CIL Regulations.

-Contributions to infrastructure requirements for Warwickshire Policy where this is justified and compliant with the CIL Regulations. - 14.
-Contribution towards increased capacity at Nuneaton Justice Centre.
+14. Contribution towards increased capacity at Nuneaton Justice Centre.